 At present, almost 70-80% of Medical devices in Thailand have been imported from abroad e.g. US, Europe, Japan, India, Korea and China.
 As the domestic industry of medical devices is still not strong enough, new technical and innovation are under development that’s why we mainly rely on imports.

 The research from Mahidol, a university of medical in Bangkok, reports in 2009 has shown that there are demands of various types of medical devices.
 Since expansion of medical services and health tourism program had created, market continuous growth and according to state policy to promote Thailand as a medical hub of Asia, we become the 8th largest market in the developing country to import medical equipment and our total imports values are over 20,000 million Baht a year

 Now the Government was conscious of guidelines and goals for development in the medical industry, much legislation prepared to support competitiveness in international market and reduce import!s.

 parties involved in medical device control is TISI and FDA department

-- Thailand Industrial Standard Institute (TISI) is an organization that play a role in setting a standards of national medical devices
+- Thailand Industrial Standard Institute (TISI) is an organization that plays a role in setting a standard of national medical devices

 - Food and Drug Administration (FDA) responding in control and monitoring about manufacture or import! standardized as prescribed by TISI